SteveVitali/Tetris/README.md

     styling/configuration code every time I make a new component, and 2) so that the application has a unified style that, if I ever wanted to change, I easily could by modifying these classes.

+- `ColorPalettes`
+  - This is just a utility class that contains static methods for getting a color palette associated with a given theme.

+- `ColorRole`
+  - This is an enum that we use as the "key" component in the key/value pairs for colors in a given color palette.
+  - It contains the following values for naming the different colors of the components of the application: `APP_BACKGROUND`, `TEXT_COLOR`, `DARK_ACCENT`, `LIGHT_ACCENT`, `MATRIX_DARK`, `MATRIX_LIGHT`.